Difference Between Dividends Ex-Date and Record Date

-- The board of directors on or before which, the shareholder must own the share of that particular company for being able to receive the dividend payment.
+- The board of directors announces the record date.
+On or before which, the shareholder must own the share of that particular company for being able to receive the dividend payment.
 However, buying stock on the record date will not make you eligible to get the company’s dividend.

 - The most important date in the dividend situation is to aware of the ex-dividend date.
 As the management of the company would announce the record date, but the stock exchange would calculate the ex-dividend date as it affects by weekly or functional holidays as well.
 If there is no holiday, then the ex-dividend date would be 2 days prior to the record date.
 The reason behind the ex-dividend date is 2 days prior to record day, is because it takes 3 days (T+2 settlement days) for a trade to settle in the stock exchange.

-- On the ex-dividend date, the stock price of that particular stock gets adjusted downwards by the amount of the dividend announced by the management of the company.
-But the market is affected by several other factors also so some time this downwards in pricing are not visible on the ex-dividend date as well.
+- On the ex-dividend date, the stock price of that particular stock gets adjusted downwards by the amount of the dividend announced.
+But the market is affected by several other factors also.
+So some time this downwards in pricing are not visible on the ex-dividend date as well.

 - On the Record date and Dividend PayoutDividend PayoutThe dividend payout ratio is the ratio between the total amount of dividends paid (preferred and normal dividend) to the company's net income.
 Formula = Dividends/Net Income dates, there is no price adjustment by the exchange due to a dividend.

 - All these dates are business dates on which stock exchange works, but not calendar dates.

-This has been a guide to Dividends Ex-Date vs Record Date.
+This article has been a guide to Dividends Ex-Date vs. Record Date.
 Here we discuss the top differences between dividends ex-date and record date along with infographics and comparison table.
 You may also have a look at the following articles –